-Objective 4.1: FII's Market Development Programming is Strategic, Focused and Provides the Highest Value for the Forest Sector and the Taxpayers of B.C.
+Objective 4.1: FII's market development programming is strategic, focused and provides the highest value for the forest sector and the taxpayers of B.C.

 FII is committed to delivering programs that deliver the highest value for the forest sector and the taxpayers of B.C.
 Consistent with this commitment, FII delivers its primary programs and services in collaboration with the forest industry, the federal government, the research community and other provincial agencies, including JTT and FLNRORD.
-By partnering with forest sector organizations from Canada and abroad, FII is able to leverage their expertise and financial resources to maximize the effectiveness and efficiency of its programs.
+By partnering with forest sector organizations from Canada and abroad, FII is able to leverage its expertise and financial resources to maximize the effectiveness and efficiency of its programs.
 In delivering against its mandate, FII remains committed to a path of environmental sustainability, including minimizing its environmental footprint, in order to protect the natural environment and the B.C. economy for future generations.